nizzaneela/Programming_error_explanation/README.md

 ```
 This would be an appropriate way to derive the probabilities for the three topologies, were the values the numbers of simulations conforming to the three topologies and their sum equal to the total number of simulations.

-Unfortunately, the values are in fact the probabilities for the three topologies, already computed in `clade_analysis_update` (note that there were a total of 1100 simulations):
+Unfortunately, the values are in fact the probabilities for the three topologies, already computed in `clade_analysis_update` (note that the total of simulations was 1100):
 ```
 polytomy_result = count_atLeastMinDescendants/1100
 …